-During the 2020 fiscal year, the Audit Committee, operating under its written charter that has been approved by the full Board of Directors, consisted solely of three independent directors, as defined in Nasdaq Rule 5605(a)(2), each of whom has been determined by the Board to qualify as an audit committee financial expert and to serve on the Audit Committee under Nasdaq and SEC rules.
+During the 2021 fiscal year, the Audit Committee, operating under its written charter that has been approved by the full Board of Directors, consisted solely of three independent directors, as defined in Nasdaq Rule 5605(a)(2), each of whom has been determined by the Board to qualify as a financial expert, within the meaning of the regulations of the Securities and Exchange Commission.
 The Audit Committee assists the Board of Directors in monitoring the quality and integrity of SIGA's financial statements, the independent registered public accounting firm's qualifications and independence, the performance of the independent registered public accounting firm, SIGA's compliance with applicable legal and regulatory requirements, and SIGA's assessment of financial risk exposures.
 Management is responsible for SIGA's internal controls and the financial reporting process.
-The independent registered public accounting firm is responsible for performing an independent audit of SIGA's consolidated financial statements in accordance with generally accepted auditing standards and for issuing its reports on those financial statements.
+The independent registered public accounting firm is responsible for performing an independent audit of SIGA's consolidated financial statements and the effectiveness of its internal controls over financial reporting in accordance with generally accepted auditing standards and for issuing its reports on those financial statements and related internal controls.
 The Audit Committee monitors and oversees these processes.

-In this context, the Audit Committee has reviewed and discussed the audited consolidated financial statements as of and for the year ended December 31, 2020 with management and with PricewaterhouseCoopers LLP ("PwC"), SIGA's independent registered public accounting firm.
-Also, the Audit Committee reviewed and discussed the internal control over financial reporting as of December 31, 2020 with management.
-Furthermore, the Audit Committee has discussed with PwC the matters required to be discussed by the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
+In this context, the Audit Committee has reviewed and discussed the audited consolidated financial statements as of and for the year ended December 31, 2021 and internal controls over financial reporting as of December 31, 2021 with management and with PricewaterhouseCoopers LLP ("PwC"), SIGA's independent registered public accounting firm.
+Also, the Audit Committee has discussed with PwC the matters required to be discussed by the Public Company Accounting Oversight Board ("PCAOB") and the Securities and Exchange Commission.